overmindstudios/BlenderUpdater/README.md

 ### Windows
 You can grab the release .zip, extract it and execute BlenderUpdater.exe.
 Freezing is done via esky/cx_freeze. ("python setup.py bdist_esky")

+### OSX
+With 0.7, I included a test build for OSX.
+Should work theoretically, please report back!

-### Linux and OSX
+### Linux
-Frozen binary files for OSX and Linux coming soon.
+Frozen binary files for Linux coming soon.
 As of now, just run "python BlenderUpdater.py" (make sure that the dependencies are met).

 ## Known limitations
 Due to UAC starting in Windows Vista, you cannot use the "C:\Program Files\" directory.
 Please choose some other destination on your hard drive.